-Beacons shall have a means of manual activation and deactivation and may optionally also include means of automatic activation (except ELT (DT)s which shall always include a means of automatic activation and deactivation).
+Beacons shall have a means of manual activation and deactivation and may optionally also include means of automatic activation (for ELT (DT)s see section 4.5.6.1 below).

 The beacon shall be designed to prevent inadvertent activation.

 Within 1 second after activation, the beacon shall provide a visual indication that it has been activated.